A federal government Website managed by the U.S. Department of Health and Human Services

 Getting hepatitis A vaccine is much safer than getting the disease.
 But a vaccine, like any medicine, could possibly cause serious problems such as severe allergic reactions.
 Learn more about possible side effects of hepatitis A vaccine.

-The first dose should be given at 12-23 months of age.
-Children who are not vaccinated by two years of age can be vaccinated at later visits.
+The first dose should be given at 12-23 months old.
+Children who are not vaccinated by two years old can be vaccinated at later visits.

 Hepatitis A vaccine is recommended for healthy international travelers age 12 months or older; the first dose of Hepatitis A vaccine should be administered as soon as travel is considered.
 A shot called immune globulin (IG) can be considered in addition to hepatitis A vaccine for older adults, immunocompromised persons, and persons with chronic liver disease or other chronic medical conditions who are traveling within two weeks.

-IG without hepatitis A vaccine can be given to travelers who are younger than 12 months of age, allergic to a vaccine component, or who elect not to receive vaccine.
+IG without hepatitis A vaccine can be given to travelers who are younger than 12 months old, allergic to a vaccine component, or who elect not to receive vaccine.

 The hepatitis A vaccine series may be started whenever a person is at risk of infection: